SRI-AIC/valet/docs/VRCoordinators.md

 ### Extractor Expressions

-Extractor expressions generate a match stream by applying the named extractor to the base input stream represented by `_`.
+Extractor expressions generate a match stream by applying the named extractor to the base input stream, represented by `_`, using the match operator (which is described in the next section).

-A coordinator expression of the form
+That is, a coordinator expression of the form

 ```
 <extractor>